 - Whisk flaxseed meal and milk together until frothy.
-Add maple syrup, oil and vanilla to milk mixture and whisk until incorporated.
+Add maple syrup, oil, and vanilla to the milk mixture and whisk until incorporated.
 Stir in carrot to wet ingredients.

 - Using a large spoon or ice cream scoop fill cupcake liners with batter about 3/4 way full.

-- Bake until golden brown and a tester inserted in center of cupcake comes out clean, about 20 minutes.
+- Bake until golden brown and a tester inserted in the center of a cupcake comes out clean, about 20 minutes.

 - Remove from oven and cool in pan on a cooling rack for 5 minutes.
-Carefully remove cupcakes from pan and continue to let cool.
+Carefully remove cupcakes from the pan and continue to let them cool.

-- Dip cupcakes into glaze and let it set, then dip again if you like.
+- Dip cupcakes into the glaze and let it set, then dip again if you like.